-It was like that for a time.
+It was a little bit like that for a time in my house.
 For a while there I was modelling daily alcohol consumption as a normal way to live.
-I was showing them that having a wine at 5pm every night was a normal thing to do, the best way to relax, an ordinary ‘reward’ for a hard day.
+I was showing my boys that having a wine at 5pm every night was a normal thing to do, the best way to relax, the perfect 'treat' or 'reward' for a hard day.
 I would check out emotionally by filling myself with booze almost every night.
 I would drink wine in their rooms while reading them bedtime stories.
-I would be slurry late into the evenings.
-On occasion I vomited into the toilet after a late night out (luckily they never actually caught me doing this, but they could have).
-Once I even did a drunken stumble and fell while carrying one of my sons (luckily we only tipped over onto the sofa, it could have been much worse).
+I would be slurry late into the evening.
+On occasion I vomited into the toilet after a late night out (fortunate not to be ever caught doing this).
+Once I even did a drunken stumble and fell while carrying one of my sons (we only tipped over onto the sofa, it could have been much worse).

-But thankfully I quit drinking and now their reality is so different.
-They never have to see me slurry or stumble.
-They never have to worry.
-My eldest son was 7 when I quit and he says he can’t remember me drinking.
+My eldest son was 7 when I quit, now he's 16 and says he can't remember me drinking.
 Thank goodness for that.
 Nowadays there is hardly any alcohol in the house and they see me relaxing and having fun without needing to drink it.

-Who knows what will happen in the years ahead when they become old enough to drink.
-I’m sure it won’t be a smooth road all of the time.
-At least being sober I am giving myself the best chance I can to stay calm, connected, and available to help them get through their teenage years and into adulthood as well rounded humans.
+Who knows what will happen when they start to want to drink.
+I'm sure it won't be a smooth road all of the time.
+At least being sober I know I'm giving myself the best chance possible to stay calm, connected, and available to help them get through their teenage years and into adulthood as well rounded humans.